-The budget request for FY 2024 funds base NSO operations, including NISP, as well DKIST operations.
-Base NSO operations do not include the costs associated with the transition of former NSO facilities on Sacramento Peak and Kitt Peak.
-Total funding for DKIST increases in FY 2024 as the new telescope continues to transition into full operations.
-In FY 2022, a supplement for \$1.08 million was made to NSO for Sacramento Peak, which included a subaward to NMSU for science observing.
-Funding for transitioning Sacramento Peak infrastructure is included under special projects in FY 2024.
+The budget request for FY 2025 supports NSO operations, including NISP and Inouye Telescope operations.
+Base NSO operations do not include the costs associated with the transition of NSO facilities on Sacramento Peak and Kitt Peak.
+Total funding for Inouye Telescope increases in FY 2025 as the new telescope continues to transition into full operations.
 Additional funding for deferred maintenance may be provided by MPS' Office of Strategic Initiatives.